Not Just a Dot: the complex UV morphology and underlying properties of Little Red Dots: LRD Morphology

 \subsection{The UV morphological properties of the LRDs}

 In Figure~\ref{fig:lrd_statmorph_output}, we show the \textsc{statmorph} results of the \textit{MID} and \textit{$A_S$} statistic computation for a representative subset of the 30 LRDs in our sample appearing as multiple associated sources, irregularly shaped single sources, and apparent point sources embedded in fainter extended emission.
 In each triplet of images shown per source, the statistic values are displayed along with the corresponding segmentation map used in the calculation of each (\citealt{freeman_new_2013, pawlik_shape_2016, rodriguez-gomez_optical_2019}).
 Figure~\ref{fig:lrd_morph_stats} shows the measured relationship between \textit{$A_S$} and the \textit{MID} statistic values, which reveals that all LRDs included in the morphological analysis appear as strongly spatially disturbed systems, independent of the number of distinct sources or emission components detected, as indicated by \textit{$A_S$} values greater than 0.2 (\citealt{pawlik_shape_2016}).
 It can also be seen that \textit{$A_S$} is positively correlated with the corresponding non-zero (i.e., multi-component) \textit{M} and \textit{I} values, as expected where multiple components of emission are detected within/around the source (\citealt{freeman_new_2013}; see Appendix for details).
 Furthermore, the non-zero \textit{M} and \textit{I} statistic values are also positively correlated with one another, showing that the spatial area and brightness of a detected secondary source of emission tend to grow in tandem.
 The resulting values for the \textit{M} and \textit{I} statistics in our LRD sample show strong cases for multiple associated sources where their values tend towards 1, suggestive of a major merger, as well as candidates for minor mergers where the values are smaller (or one or more significant clumps of UV emission associated with a single source).
-For the $\approx50\%$ of cases with zero \textit{I} values (only one intensity peak identified in the galaxy emission) but non-zero \textit{M} values (multiple non-contiguous pixel groups identified above a given intensity threshold), it is clear from visual inspection that these represent LRDs with a single galaxy attached to an extended asymmetric emission structure.
-Finally, only in two cases do we find both zero \textit{I} and \textit{M} statistic values (i.e., a single and coincident spatial and emission component).
-However, both of these sources exhibit an asymmetric/disturbed spatial imprint, one with an \textit{$A_S$} value indicative of a mild spatial disturbance, and the other, strong.
-However, these two LRDs show particularly small sizes and relatively lower SNR compared to the rest of the sample examined in the morphological analysis, making it possible that they have multiple components that evaded detection by \textit{M} and \textit{I}.